1. It’s not traditional e-learning

 2. It’s a window to other people.

-What mainly sets video apart is its immediacy.
-I’m using the word, immediate deliberately because it means, literally, “no medium.”
-That’s to say that we’re less aware of the means through which we’re receiving content (when the illusion is working), as compared to, say, tin cans and string or a paperback novel or a telephone.
-By immediate, we should think, “windows, not screens,” because it’s like we’re looking through the screen.
+What sets video apart is its immediacy.
+I use the word deliberately because it means, “no medium.”
+We’re less aware of the means through which we’re receiving content (when the illusion is working), as compared to, say, tin cans and string or a paperback novel or a telephone.
+By immediate, we should think, “windows, not screens,” because it’s as if we’re looking through the screen.
 It recedes and the content comes to the fore.
 And what is the content?
 The content is people!
 Video is a window to people with whom we achieve identification.
 When it works, it conveys emotional power.
 And that’s the secret we should tattoo on our minds if we’re going to approach this format correctly.
 Make no mistake, the challenge is not technical.
 It’s not about lenses or microphones.
 It’s about the right approach.
 It’s a design challenge.
 It’s about how we’re going craft our content for the camera.

 3. Beware of tacking it on.

-Combining the first two points, we should resist the mentality of “tacking on.”
-This isn’t to say video can’t work as content in traditional e-learning, but video isn’t just another element to be added on — an occasional maraschino cherry applied as a sweetener.
+Combining these points, we should resist “tacking on.”
+This not to say video can’t work as content in traditional e-learning, but video isn’t just another element to be added on — an occasional sweetener.
 Video is fundamentally different, a format with unique requirements.
 Video is about connecting people, putting our audience in contact with people and stories in powerful ways.
 And because it’s different, we need to handle it differently.
 Author Seth Godin wrote a book several years back about social media, titled, Meatball Sundae.
 His metaphor spoke to this principle of tacking things on.
 There’s nothing wrong with meatballs.
-But adding whipped cream and all the trimmings just makes an unappetizing mess.
+But adding whipped cream and all the trimmings makes an unappetizing mess.
 In business, it’s tempting to strap on new capabilities to an underlying model, while failing to see their incompatibility.
-Likewise, we have to separate traditional e-learning creation from video creation.
-They are breeds apart, requiring a somewhat different approach and process.
+Likewise, we must separate traditional e-learning creation from video creation.
+They are breeds apart, requiring a different approach and process.

 4. Visual (and Verbal) Storytelling is the key.